victusfate/bingoyum/README.md

 # bingoyum

-A couchapp with a built in editor thanks to [inception](https://github.com/daleharvey/inception), and a visual editor thanks to [createjs](http://createjs.org/).
+A couchapp with a built in project editor thanks to [inception](https://github.com/daleharvey/inception), and a visual editor thanks to [createjs](http://createjs.org/).

 Plans are to
 1 "just make it work"